-- the Bank's risk profile, significant issues, key risk exposures, risk rating trends, board risk appetite principles and board risk limits; - effectiveness of processes relating to corporate governance, risk management, capital management and capital adequacy; - · level of compliance or non-compliance with laws and regulations and supervisory requirements; - internal control and regulatory material malfunction; - contravention of codes of conduct or ethics, personal trading, or unethical behaviour by any of the directors; and - limits, authorities and delegations granted to the RCCC.
+- the Bank's risk profile, significant issues, key risk exposures, risk rating trends, board risk appetite principles and board risk limits: - · effectiveness of processes relating to corporate governance, risk management, capital management and capital adequacy; - level of compliance or non-compliance with laws and regulations and supervisory requirements; - internal control and regulatory material malfunction; - · contravention of codes of conduct or ethics, personal trading, or unethical behaviour by any of the directors; and - limits, authorities and delegations granted to the RCCC.

 Internal Audit (IA) provides a written assessment regarding the adequacy and effectiveness of the system of internal controls (including financial controls) and risk management to the audit Committee.
-This enables the Board to report on the effectiveness of the system of internal controls in the annual report.
+This enables the Board to report on the effectiveness of the system of internal controls in the annual integrated report that is published on the bank's website.